 - Do prisoners grow their own food, or do they sit in confinement doing no work all day?

-- If a person is long-term sick (e.g. cancer, recovering from a heart attack, recovering from a transplant operation, recovering from an accident, etc.) are they exempt from food production?
+- If a person is long-term sick (e.g. cancer, recovering from a heart attack, recovering from a transplant operation, recovering from an accident, etc.) are they exempt from food production and other work?

 For the sake of a second example calculation, let’s assume that a quarter of the city – all of the young children, all of the long-term sick people, etc. – get a free ride.
 We do not ask them to do any work at all because of their various situations.
 And let’s assume that a quarter of the city – all of the retired people, all of the college students, all of the teenagers, etc. – work half time (20 hours per week for 42 weeks per year).
 This means that half of the population of our new city will be working full time, and a quarter will be working half-time, while a quarter of the population gets a completely free ride.
 With a 40-hour work week for 42 weeks a year, we now have 1,050 million hours of available human time to run the city (42 weeks * 40 hours a week * 500,000 able-bodied adults + 42 weeks * 20 hours a week * 250,000 half-time adults = 1,050 million hours).